pocelka/ansible-workstation/readme.md

 # Motivation

-Lately I decided that at home, Linux is better environment for my daily work, although I still use Windows 10 for gaming.
+I decided, that at home, Linux is better environment for my daily work, although I still use Windows 10 for gaming.
 As with any OS setup, it takes time to configure everything.
-I decided to use Ansible as my go to tool for configuration as it is easier to document and execute compared to shell scripts.
+Ansible can greatly simplify the whole configuration process as well as to document everything, compared to shell scripts.

 In the past I used Fedora, Ubuntu and Manjaro, however after few issues with Manjaro a decided to go back to Fedora.
-Over the years when I used mainly Windows, KDE looked like obvious alternative, but after short proof of concept with Ansible playbook I decided to use Gnome instead.
+Over the years when I used mainly Windows, KDE looked like obvious alternative, but after short proof of concept with Ansible playbook I decided to use Gnome instead due to dconf utility.

 This repository contains copy of configuration that I'm using for my personal setup of my workstation (locally).